mlrun/mlrun/docs/store/datastore.md

 listed in the following sections.
 Each parameter specified can be provided as an environment variable, or as a project-secret that has the same key as the name of the parameter.

-You can also use [data store profiles](#using-data-store-profiles) to provide credentials for Redis.

 MLRun jobs that are executed remotely run in independent pods, with their own environment.
 When setting an environment variable in the development environment (for example Jupyter), this has no effect on the executing pods.
-Therefore, before executing jobs that require access to storage credentials, these need to be provided by creating a datastore profile in the context of the project, assigning environment variables to the MLRun runtime itself, assigning secrets to it, or placing the variables in project-secrets.
+Therefore, before before executing jobs that require access to storage credentials, these need to be provided by creating a datastore.

+You can also use [data store profiles](#using-data-store-profiles) to provide credentials for Redis.

 ```{warning}
 Passing secrets as environment variables to runtimes is discouraged, as they are exposed in the pod spec.